-Setting CO2 emission reduction targets
+5.3.5 Setting CO2 emission reduction targets

-Since the introduction of the CO2PL, CO2 emission reduction has become a corporate strategy for all firms, amongst others due to explicit requirement of setting companywide CO2 emission reduction targets.
-Prior to the introduction of the CO2PL, almost none of the certified companies established such targets, except the few energy-intensive companies in our research (see also 'Plan-do-check-act cycle' section).
-Among noncertified companies, the number of firms that have established CO2 emission reduction target was still low.
-The CO2PL allows that companies can set different type of CO_2 emission reduction targets.
-The main target types were volume targets for CO2 emission reduction, targets for CO2 emission reduction measured against FTE and targets for CO2 emission reduction measured against turnover or production value.
+Since the introduction of the $CO_2PL CO_2$ emission reduction has become a corporate strategy for all firms, amongst others due to explicit requirement of setting companywide CO_2 emission reduction targets.
+Prior to the introduction of the CO_2PL , almost none of the certified companies established such targets, except the few energy-intensive companies in our research (see also section 5.3.4).
+Among non-certified companies, the number of firms that have established CO_2 emission reduction targets was still low.
+The CO_2PL allows that companies can set different type of CO_2 emission reduction targets.
+The main target types were volume targets for CO_2 emission reduction, targets for CO_2 emission reduction measured against turnover or production value.
 Table 2 provides an overview of the target types and levels for each company.
 For further insights in the process of setting CO_2 emission reduction targets, see an earlier study by Rietbergen et al. (2014).

-Employee involvement, awareness and training
+5.3.6 Employee involvement, awareness and training